nicholaswmin/dyno/README.md

 This can create issues when using this module as part of an automated test suite and/or attempting to do anything with the test results.

-> Note: external `import` or `require` module imports don't have any issues
-> with self-forking because they are cached.

 ### Task file workaround

 To work around this, the *task function* can be extracted into it's own file,